aarpon/hrm_docs/docs/prerequisites.rst

 Huygens Core
 ============

-The HRM is an interface to Scientific Volume Imaging's `Huygens Core <http://www.svi.nl/HuygensCore>`_. **Huygens Core** is is a full compute engine intended to run image processing and deconvolution jobs on large 64 bit multiprocessor servers without a specific graphical interface (which is provided, in our case, by the HRM).
+The HRM is an interface to Scientific Volume Imaging's `Huygens Core <http://www.svi.nl/HuygensCore>`_. **Huygens Core** is is a fully scriptable compute engine intended to run image processing and deconvolution jobs on large 64 bit multiprocessor servers in headless mode, i.e. without a specific graphical interface.
+The HRM provides such an interface for multi-user, batch access to Huygens Core.

 |note| If the web and the processing server are not on the same machine, you will need an additional Huygens Core for the web server with a **reader license** (free of charge).